MP Estate Planning UK

 Conclusion

-If you need help, use official guidance or contact the helpline on 0300 123 1072 (from abroad +44 300 123 1072).
-You can also write to Trusts, BX9 1EL, or use the online assistant and apps.
+If you need help, use the official GOV.UK guidance or contact the HMRC trusts helpline on 0300 123 1072 (from abroad +44 300 123 1072).
+You can also write to HMRC at Trusts, BX9 1EL, or use the online assistant.

 Need a fuller walkthrough?
 See our step-by-step guide to registering a trust in Britain to move forward with confidence.